karmaniverous/entity-manager/.stan/system/stan.todo.md

     TranscodedProperties.
 Return type unchanged.
 No runtime changes.

 - Lint fix — unwrapIndex ET generic
   - Removed unused ET type parameter from unwrapIndex to satisfy @typescript-eslint/no-unnecessary-type-parameters.
 No runtime changes.

+- DX sugar — derive ITS from CF.indexes
+  - Added IndexTokensOf<CF> helper to capture index token unions from values-first config literals.
+  - Added QueryOptionsByCF type alias that plugs IndexTokensOf<CF> into QueryOptions to derive ITS automatically (no runtime changes).